aklump/drupal_twiggy/README.md

 # Twiggy

 Start using Twig for your Drupal 7 websites now.
+This module implements **version 1.x of Twig** to be compatible with PHP 5.x.

 ## Install with Composer

-This module requires that you are using composer.
+This module requires you to install its dependencies using Composer.

 If you are using a sitewide _composer.json_ file than need to do two things; we're assuming that the _composer.json_ file is one level above web root in this example.

-1. Run this at the root level: `composer require twig/twig ^1.35`
+1. Copy the line from the module's _composer.json_ file that requires twig, e.g. `composer require twig/twig ~2` to your sitewide _composer.json_ file.
+2. Now run `composer install --no-dev` for your entire site.
-2. Add this line to _settings.php_: `$conf['twiggy_vender_autoload'] = DRUPAL_ROOT . '/../vendor/autoload.php';`
+3. Add this line to _settings.php_: `$conf['twiggy_vender_autoload'] = DRUPAL_ROOT . '/../vendor/autoload.php';`

-Otherwise you need to do the following in your module directory:
+Otherwise you need to do the following from within Twiggy module directory:

-    composer install
+1. `composer install --no-dev`
+2. Depending on how you're managing dependencies you may or may not need to remove _twiggy/.gitignore_.

+For either method above, you should now:

+1. Enable the module.

+## Configure the Module

+## To Provide a New Twig Template to Your Custom Theme

 ## If You are Writing a Module and You Want to Provide a New Theme Hook Using Twig